sumeetshirgure/DynamicPlanarHull/Readme.md

 # Installation and requirements
 This is a header only library, and is intended to be used as is.
 There is no need to install headers to a specific location, but the Makefile contains a `make install` target to create a directory called `dpch` in /usr/include where the header files can be stored.
 Note that installing in /usr/include might require super user privileges.

 To make sure your compiler finds the header files during usage, add a -I flag followed by wherever you have stored the header library.
 Also note that most systems have their compiler search inside /usr/include, so if that's where the headers are situated the -I flag shouldn't be necessary.

-See the compilation instructions for the test binary for more examples.
-The compiler must be C++20 compliant for the templates to work.
+Please refer to the makefile for more examples on compiler flags.
+The compiler must be C++20 compliant for the templates in this library to work.
 Please see the documentation and the test driver code for more details on the API.